natario1/ZoomLayout/README.md

 ## ZoomSurfaceView

 A `SurfaceView` implementation (extending `GLSurfaceView`) that supports panning and zooming of its contents through OpenGL rendering.
-You can use this for video streaming, camera previews or any other surface application.
+You can use this for video streaming, camera previews or any other surface application that streams image buffers into a `Surface`.

 ```xml
 <com.otaliastudios.zoom.ZoomSurfaceView